hadi95383/polymorphism-concept/README.md

-Polymorphic Calculator in Python
+Polymorphic Calculator in Python:

 This repository contains a polymorphic calculator implemented in Python.
 The calculator demonstrates the power of polymorphism in Object-Oriented Programming (OOP) by allowing different mathematical operations (addition, subtraction, multiplication, and division) to be performed using the same interface.

 Features

+Polymorphism:

-Polymorphism: The calculator uses polymorphism to perform different operations (addition, subtraction, multiplication, division) with the same interface.
+The calculator uses polymorphism to perform different operations (addition, subtraction, multiplication, division) with the same interface.

+Extensible:

-Extensible: New operations can be easily added by creating new subclasses of the Operation base class.
+New operations can be easily added by creating new subclasses of the Operation base class.

+Error Handling:

-Error Handling: The division operation includes error handling for division by zero.
+The division operation includes error handling for division by zero.

 How It Works
 The calculator is built using the following components: